keptn/community/mentorship/gsoc/2022/project-ideas.md

 - Automation that builds the site from multiple repositories using Antora.
   It includes scripting, GitHub Actions, and automated configuration management.
 - GitHub workflows for continuous deployment of the website to Netlify and GitHub Pages
-- Nice2have: Implement previews for the website and support for staging changes (e.g. pre-release documentation)
+- Nice2have: Implement previews for the website and support for staging changes (e.g. pre-release documentation).
-- Developer/Contributor documentation for the new engine, in collaboration with the documentation contributors
+- Developer/Contributor documentation for the new engine, in collaboration with the documentation contributors.

 Summary: